 My name is Zhuowei Yu (or simply George Yu).
 I am the designer of the Yu Characters.
-I would be comfortable to be referred as a businessman turned amateur artist.
-Certainly it is always precisely correct to call me the designer of the Yu Characters.
+I would be comfortable being referred to as a businessman turned amateur artist.
+Certainly, it is always precisely correct to call me the designer of the Yu Characters.

 Born and grew up in Beijing, China in 1957, I was fond of painting when I was about five years old.
-My painting hobby had gradually evolved to calligraphy upon entering middle school.
+My painting hobby gradually evolved to calligraphy upon entering middle school.
 During the Cultural Revolution, studying and practicing ancient Chinese calligraphy was almost taboo so I had a tough time accessing any of them.
-Fortunately, the Forbidden City (imperial palace for the Chinese emperors built 700 years ago) was reopened to the public after a few years’ shut down by the government.
-I had a good chance to see tremendous amount of royal treasures.
-What impressed me the most was tons of calligraphy artwork everywhere.
+Fortunately, the Forbidden City (the imperial palace for the Chinese emperors built 700 years ago) was reopened to the public after a few years of shut down by the government.
+I had a good chance to see a tremendous amount of royal treasures.
+What impressed me the most was the tons of calligraphy artwork everywhere.
 I became so addicted to them that I spent the money my mom gave me for candies to visit the palace again and again to satisfy my desire for curiosity.

-While I kept on my passion on calligraphy, I additionally developed an intense interest in Russian taught at middle school as foreign language and was soon ranked the top student in Russian study among more than a thousand students.
-I also enjoyed very much writing the cursive Russian letters using the ink dipping pen.
-My Russian teacher reserved my homework of Russian writing as a role model for all students to follow.
+While I kept on my passion for calligraphy, I additionally developed an intense interest in teaching at middle school as a foreign language and was soon ranked the top student in a study among more than a thousand students.
+I also enjoyed very much writing the cursive letters using the ink dipping pen.
+My teacher reserved my homework writing as a role model for all students to follow.

-A fuzzy concept flashed across my mind: wouldn’t it be wonderful if the Chinese calligraphic art be somehow combined with Russian and how would it look like?
-I would quickly shut myself down on this crazy thinking because at that time anything beyond following Mao Zedong’s thought (Chinese Marxism) was totally unacceptable and also punishable.
+A fuzzy concept flashed across my mind: wouldn’t it be wonderful if the Chinese calligraphic art was somehow combined and what would it look like?
+I would quickly shut myself down from this crazy thinking because at that time anything beyond following Mao Zedong’s thoughts (Chinese Marxism) was totally unacceptable and also punishable.
 My thinking was way too far beyond it.
-However, if you were wired by God to do something in your lifetime, sooner or later it would pop up even after decades, which proved to be true on myself.
+However, if you were wired by God to do something in your lifetime, sooner or later it would pop up even after decades, which proved to be true for me.

 In 1972, an unprecedented English learning program was launched over the radio.
-I got so excited at it as this was the only way I could learn English in the most professional way.
-After several months’ following up, I fell in love with English and attentively followed it up for quite a few years all the way through my enrollment to the Beijing University of International Studies in 1978.
+I got so excited about it as this was the only way I could learn English in the most professional way.
+After several months following up, I fell in love with English and attentively followed it up for quite a few years all the way through my enrollment at the Beijing University of International Studies in 1978.

 As the burning desire kept growing, I decided in 2008 that I may have to sacrifice the trading business in order to have more time on this exciting adventure.

 As the Chinese saying goes, a journey of a thousand miles starts with the first step.
-The Roman alphabet starts with A, so it was my first course of dish.
+The Roman alphabet starts with A, so it was my first course of the dish.
 This was a dish with Greek cheese on the left side and the Chinese bean curd on the other.
-You had to work wonders by delicately mixing them so that either fans would like it more than the original.
-Searching through thousands of Chinese characters, I picked up the Chinese character“爱”(pronounced like A) to be the ideal match with A by inserting it into A, sharing one stroke and filling its vacant areas evenly and aesthetically.
+You had to work wonders by delicately mixing them so that either fan would like it more than the original.
+Searching through thousands of Chinese characters, I picked up the Chinese character“爱”(pronounced like A) to be the ideal match with A by inserting it into A, sharing one stroke, and filling its vacant areas evenly and aesthetically.
 More importantly, “爱” has an overwhelmingly positive meaning for love!
-In other words, the Yu Character A is beautiful from inside out!
+In other words, Yu Character A is beautiful from the inside out!

-You would need to “test write” the newly created character hundreds if not thousands of times to see if the sequence of the strokes would practically make sense, if the connections between each stroke were smooth, if the layout of the strokes was evenly balanced, if the whole structure of the character could stand on its own and looked nice just like a regular Chinese character.
-The test writing was done by traditional brush in the most popular official script style.
-After the protocol was finalized, I used the “shape” function of Microsoft word 2013 to record it and be saved in the computer for the convenience of future online promotion.
+You would need to “test write” the newly created character hundreds if not thousands of times to see if the sequence of the strokes would practically make sense if the connections between each stroke were smooth if the layout of the strokes was evenly balanced if the whole structure of the character could stand on its own and looked nice just like a regular Chinese character.
+The test writing was done with a traditional brush in the most popular official script style.
+After the protocol was finalized, I used the “shape” function of Microsoft word 2013 to record it and be saved it on the computer for the convenience of future online promotion.

 You may now visit www.yucharacters.com to see exactly how they look.

-The creation of the Yu Characters had caught the eyes of ICN TV station who invited me for interview (in Chinese).
+The creation of the Yu Characters caught the eyes of ICN TV station who invited me for an interview (in Chinese).
 See the following links.

 The success in the creation of the Yu Characters did not stop me from moving on.
-I really did not want to ignore my buddy, the Russian.
-Starting from early 2015, I began cracking the Russian nuts.
+I really did not want to ignore my buddy.
+Starting from early 2015, I began cracking the nuts.
 Surprisingly fast, I finished it up in a matter of a couple of months!
 See the following link: